bailey27/cppcryptfs/README.md

 	The default (master) branch of cppcryptfs is for building with Dokany 1.0.0-RC3.

-	If you would like to build cppcryptfs with the current Dokany source, then after you clone cppcryptfs you need to switch to the current_dokany" branch of cppcrypts.
+	If you would like to build cppcryptfs with the current Dokany source, then after you clone cppcryptfs you need to switch to the current_dokany" branch of cppcryptfs.

 		git checkout current_dokany